 5. Traceability of pharmaceuticals and medical equipment

 Another traceability issue has to do with pharmaceuticals and medical equipment.
-The recent passing of the Drug Supply Chain Security Act, along with the Unique Device Identification (UDI) rule, both of which are monitored by the Food and Drug Administration, states that companies must always have an adequate amount of information about the raw materials their products are made from, Health Care Distribution explained.
+The recent passing of the Drug Supply Chain Security Act, along with the Unique Device Identification (UDI) rule, both of which are monitored by the Food and Drug Administration, states that companies must always have an adequate amount of their products are made from, Health Care Distribution explained.
 This information must be stored for a certain numbers of years not yet defined, and must include all data about the suppliers and the carriers that shipped the raw materials to the factory.
 The data kept by the manufacturer must also include information about how the product was sent to the final retailer or distributor.
 According to Drug Store News, the data can be stored in a number of ways, although using a computer database is likely the easiest.
 The rules are essentially the same for both medical devices and pharmaceuticals, Healthcare Packaging reported, whether someone is making drugs or building a medical device, such as a pacemaker or artificial limb.